Linda

 Tracy

 Tracy is a Rhode Island native, and has been fascinated by animals nearly all her life.
 Working in the field of veterinary medicine allows her to give something back to the pets who have offered her so much, and she’s able to make a lasting impact in the community at the same time.
-All in all, Tracy has served as a veterinary professional for 40 years!
+All in all, Tracy has served as a veterinary professional for over 40 years!

 Ashley